RadicalImaging/ohif-aws-healthimaging/README.md

 ```

 ## Description
-Support metadata and imaging data loading from healthlake
+Support metadata and imaging data loading from AWS HealthImaging

 ## Known Issues
 * StudyList does not support querying on the following fields: Patient Name, Study Date, Description, Modality